|Nutrition Facts (per serving)|

-Both Britain and Ireland are famous for their love of biscuits (cookies) and that list includes the Hobnob which also was voted in the top ten of Britain's favorites.
-They are made commercially, but making your own is so much fun!
+Both Britain and Ireland are famous for their love of biscuits (cookies in the U.S.), and that list includes the Hobnob, which has been voted in the top ten of Britain's favorites.
+They are made commercially, but making your own is so much fun.

 1 tablespoon milk